ubirch/ubirch-key-service/docs/rest-methods.md

 #### Query Trusted Keys

 This method allows us to query all keys we trust.
 To ensure the underlying web-of-trust's privacy we only allow queries on keys which the caller has full control over which is ensured by a mandatory request signature.
+As a simple protection from replay attacks we also check if the `queryDate` is recent from the last few minutes.

 The request includes a `depth` field which we'll ignore for now.
 We'll start to use it only once full control over whom can see which trust relations has been implemented.